 Impact of Biden’s infrastructure bill on commercial real estate

 Infrastructure is such an important concern in the real estate industry.
-Hence, the industry trade groups have supported the bill even before it was passed.
+Hence, industry trade groups supported the bill even before it was passed.
 Further, CREFC accepts the infrastructure due to its various investment plans to maintain liquidity in commercial and multifamily real estate.
 And, diversified infrastructure investment is bound to create opportunities in the commercial real estate market.

 Some of the key factors which will have an impact on commercial real estate are:

 1. Development of roads, bridges and major projects and water systems